Groundworkstech/pybfd/README.md

     the cases.

 * You can download and compile Binutils from GNU FTP server.
-The only rules to follow are that it must be compiled as a static library with with PIC (Position-Independent Code) enabled.
+The only rules to follow are that it must be compiled as a static library with PIC (Position-Independent Code) enabled.
     Binutils source code can be obtained from <http://ftp.gnu.org/gnu/binutils/>